ljw1004/pavs/README.md

 the data in this very first macroblock claims that it's a delta from the previous (left) block, but that doesn't make sense since there isn't a previous block!

 I don't know where to go next.
-This is very clearly an IDR slice, but the very first MB in it is nonsensical.
+This is very clearly an IDR slice, but the very first MB in it doesn't make sense.

+I wrote `try_profiles.py` in this repository to try every possible combination of profile_idc and level_idc, in case the choice of profile/level determines how to interpret the macroblock bits.
+But every combination I tried either had the exact same error "left block unavailable while decoding MB 0 0", or I constructed SPS/PPS wrongly for that profile/level.